CHACHA0044/Feedback-bot/README.md

 # Feedback-bot
-# 🤖 IUL Feedback Automation Bot
+# 🤖 Feedback Automation Bot

 Tired of filling endless feedback forms?
 Let this bot do it for you automatically in less than 5 minutes!

+📘 **Refer to [this link](https://drive.google.com/file/d/1QPbRvdQBOpQpqxqFi3j-PFBMJTQZOuet/view?usp=sharing)** to get a detailed understanding of how the bot works.

 ## ✨ Features